Curtis2012/dewheater/README.md

 Dew heater controller for allksycam.

 This code controls a hacked USB powered dew heater.
-The dew heater hack consists of nothing more than removing the switch from the dew heater and directly connecting the power leads to the NO side of a relay.
-This code should work with other dew heater circuit designs also, such as resistor based,  I have not personally tested with other configurations, but other's are running different configurations successfully.
+The dew heater hack consists of nothing more than removing the switch/connector from the dew heater and directly connecting the power leads to the NO side of a relay.
+This code should work with other dew heater circuit designs, such as resistor based, but I have not personally tested with other configurations.
+However other users are running different configurations successfully.

 A DHT22 sensor is used to monitor temperature vs dew point.
 When dew point cut-in set point is reached then the dew heater relay is closed.
 When the cut-out set point is reached the dew heater relay is opened.
 Both the cut-in and cut-out set points are defined in the configuration file as an offset from degrees Celsius of the dew point.
 This offset allows for a rough degree of hysterisis control.
 This method of temperature control is primitive, but is sufficient for this purpose.